The Rise of AI Agents: Transforming Business Operations

-Artificial intelligence has advanced quickly over the past few years, and one of the biggest shifts is the rise of AI agents.
-These systems go beyond simple chatbots—they can plan tasks, take actions, interact with systems, and support teams in ways that feel closer to a digital colleague than a traditional software tool.
+Artificial intelligence has advanced quickly over the past few years.
+One of the biggest shifts is the rise of AI agents.
+These systems go beyond simple chatbots.
+They can plan tasks, take actions, interact with systems, and support teams in ways that feel closer to a digital colleague than a traditional software tool.

 What Are Chatbots?